maxstrauch/bert/README.md

 I don't know why there is a `sleep 120` anymore.
 But you all know the rule: never change a running system!

+The configuration is done in the first 32 lines of `server.js` - each parameter is documented there.

 # License

 Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
 Click [here](http://creativecommons.org/licenses/by-sa/4.0/) for details.
 The license applies to the entire source code.